amj-j/reversi-java/README.md

   - "Toggle Colors" button - switches the colors of the players
   - "Reset Settings" - resets the settings to default values (this will restart the game)
   - "Close" button - closes the Settings window

+### Flaws
+Perfectioning the design of the buttons and components in the Settigns window turned out to be quite extensive, Swing/AWT-specific work, requiring knowledge of what Swing component display parameters are overridden by other parameters.
+The aim of this project, however, was to practice implementing the architecture of an app with GUI.
+Therefore, the design of the settings window buttons and components is unfinished.
+This does however not affect any functionality of the app.

 ### Controls
 Click the mouse on a tile to place your disk on it.
 Other input is just pressing buttons and entering players names from keyboard.